-- Distinct PSIs (e.g. sip:my_service@example.com).
+- Distinct PSIs are defined in TS 23.003 [24].
 Distinct PSIs can be created, modified and deleted in the HSS by the operator via O&M mechanisms.
-Distinct PSIs can also be created and deleted by users using the Ut interface using the means described in sub-clause 5.4.12.3 for subdomain-based PSIs.
-The distinct PSI may then be created in the HSS by the AS using the Sh interface. - Wildcarded PSIs (sip:chatlist@example.com): A range of PSIs with the same domain part in the SIP URI is defined using a wildcard indication in the userpart of the SIP-URI.
+Distinct PSIs can also be created and deleted by users using the Ut interface using the means described in sub-clause 5.4.12.3 for subdomain-based PSIs. - The distinct PSI may be activated in the HSS by the AS using the Sh interface. - Wildcarded PSIs are defined in TS 23.003 [24].
 Wildcarded PSI ranges can be created, modified and deleted in the HSS by the operator via O&M mechanisms.
 Specific PSIs within a wildcarded range can be created and deleted by users using the Ut interface to the AS hosting the wildcarded range, or by the operator via O&M mechanisms.